 Storage Tips for Make-Ahead Biscoff Cheesecakes

-One of the best things about these no-bake cheesecakes is how well they store.
-Keep them in the refrigerator in an airtight container for up to 2 days.
-If you’re prepping further in advance, freeze the undecorated cheesecakes for up to 1 month.
-Allow them to thaw in the fridge for a few hours before serving.
+One of the best things about these no-bake Mini Biscoff Cheesecakes is how beautifully they store and hold up over time.
+After assembling, place the cheesecakes in an airtight container and refrigerate for up to 2 days to maintain their fresh, creamy texture.
+If you’re planning even further ahead, you can freeze the undecorated cheesecakes for up to 1 month.
+Simply wrap each one individually in plastic wrap or parchment and store in a freezer-safe container.

 Mini Biscoff Cheesecake